up-n-atom/8311/docs/posts/masquerade-as-the-bce-inc-giga-hub-with-the-was-110.md

 <!-- more -->
 <!-- nocont -->

+!!! warning "New Installations"
+     Keep the Giga Hub in active service for roughly a week or two until fully provisioned and the installation ticket has been closed.

 ## Determine if you're an XGS-PON subscriber

 !!! info "3 Gbps or higher packages"